skgsergio/mercanabo-tg-bot/README.md

 ready to use.
 You can just use it and it will deploy a postgresql container, with a volume for persistence, and a bot container, that is build from local source.

+### TODO

+- Try to fix missing days in graphs showing as 0
+- Do not show admin help to non admin users
+- Implement TZ change cmd

 ## License
 This project is licensed under the GPL 3.0 License.
 See the [LICENSE](LICENSE) file for details.